Lunar distance (navigation): Summary

 Using a sextant, the navigator precisely measures the angle between the moon and another body.
 That could be the Sun or one of a selected group of bright stars lying close to the Moon's path, near the ecliptic.
 At that moment, anyone on the surface of the earth who can see the same two bodies will, after correcting for parallax, observe the same angle.
-The navigator then consults a prepared table of lunar distances and the times at which they will occur.
+The navigator then consults a prepared table of lunar distances and the Greenwich times at which they will occur.
 By comparing the corrected lunar distance with the tabulated values, the navigator finds the Greenwich time for that observation.

 Knowing Greenwich time and local time, the navigator can work out longitude.

 Local time can be determined from a sextant observation of the altitude of the Sun or a star.
 Then the longitude (relative to Greenwich) is readily calculated from the difference between local time and Greenwich Time, at 15 degrees per hour of difference.

 In practice

-Having measured the lunar distance and the heights of the two bodies, the navigator can find Greenwich time in three steps.
+Having measured the lunar distance and the heights of the two bodies, the navigator can find Greenwich time in three steps: